jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 ### 76 Delegations
 (1) The Licensing Authority may, in writing, delegate to any person any function, duty, or power under this Act, except the following:
-  (a) the power to conduct hearings into police objections and police complaints:
+  (a) the power to conduct hearings into Police objections and Police complaints:
   (b) the power to waive a disqualification from holding a certificate:
   (c) the power to cancel a licence, and the power to cancel or suspend a certificate:
   (d) the power, under section 18, to transfer a licence to a temporary licence holder: